Mnlohani/ML_with_Python/README.md

 # Machine-Learning-in-Python(keep uploading)

-This repo contains implementation of Machine learning concepts in python.
-These are based on the tutorials by Pattern Matching course in FU Berlin.
+This repo contains implementation of Machine learning concepts in pure python.
+These are based on Pattern Matching course in FU Berlin.